DrkSephy/TV-Show-Premieres/README.md

-A sample web application for viewing TV Show Premeires using AngularJS.
+A sample web application for viewing TV Show Premeires built using AngularJS and the trakt.tv API.